top of page

 Chesapeake Bay Plastic Survey

 The Chesapeake Bay Plastic Survey aims to establish a baseline for monitoring plastic pollution trends in the Chesapeake Bay watershed.
-Awarded the Woodward and Curran’s Impact Grant, the Ocean Research Project (ORP) will assess bay-wide plastic pollution by exploring plastic particle count as a water quality indicator for monitoring future bay health.
-In cooperation with its partners, ORP plans to repeat this project biannually to deepen the understanding of the Bay-wide magnitude of plastic pollution, its export to the ocean, and its changes in relation to Bay improvements and climate change.
+Ocean Research Project (ORP) assessed bay-wide plastic pollution by exploring plastic particle count.
+The long-term objective is to help develop plastic pollution as a water quality indicator for monitoring future bay health.
+A threshold is in development for plastic pollution and scores will be published in the 2025 Chesapeake Bay Report Card from our results.

 Project Overview

-ORP’s study will be the first to determine the particle concentration of plastic pollution across the United States’ largest estuary, the Chesapeake Bay.
-The information from this pilot project will inform a dedicated multi-year sampling program by the Chesapeake Bay Program partners at the federal, state, and local levels.
+ORP’s study is the first to determine the particle concentration of plastic pollution across the United States’ largest estuary, the Chesapeake Bay.
+The information from this pilot project informs Chesapeake Bay Program partners at the federal, state, and local levels on best practices for future man made micro debris monitoring..

 The Issue of Plastic Pollution